shashankshrivastava0211/Dev-Tinder-Server/readme.md

 when you triggers a API it goes in a middleware chamge until it finds the route which thr api is related to app.use() vs app.all()

+error handling=> use try catch block throw new error